View of Banff National Park - trees and mountains

 • to develop a multidisciplinary patient-informed centre for the assessment and management of inherited connective tissue disorders in Southern Alberta,

-• to build the research evidence for rehabilitating conditions that cause loose large and small joints, and
+• to build the research evidence for rehabilitating these conditions, and

-• to educate clinicians from a variety of disciplines about the nuances of caring for patients with a variety of inherited connective tissue disorders
+• to educate clinicians from a variety of disciplines about maintaining quality of life with patients with a variety of inherited connective tissue disorders

 What Happens in the Clinic?